cyberark/conjur/CONTRIBUTING.md

 ### Cucumber

+End-to-end tests should be written using Cucumber.

+#### Running Cucumber Tests

 Cucumber tests require the Conjur server to be running.
-It's easiest to achieve this by starting Conjur in one container and running Cucumber from another.
-Run the service in the `conjur` server container:
+It's easiest to achieve this by starting Conjur in one shell and running Cucumber tests from another.
+To achieve this, run the service in the `conjur` server container:

 ```sh-session
 root@aa8bc35ba7f4:/src/conjur-server# conjurctl server